hudsonvalleydigitalnetwork/hasviolet/README.md

 ## Details

-### SSL Certificate and Key (hasVIOLET.crt and hasVIOLET.key)
+### SSL Certificate and Key (HASviolet.crt and HASviolet.key)
 The framework uses SSLv3/TLS only.
-A untrusted self-signed certificate and server key are provided **cfg/hasVIOLET.crt** and **cfg/hasVIOLET.key**, respectively.
+A untrusted self-signed certificate and server key are provided **HASviolet.crt** and **HASviolet.key**, respectively.
 But it is HIGHLY RECOMMENDED these be replaced with your own trusted credentials.
 Know until you have done that you will see (harmless) iostream errors from the websocket server like the following.

 [SSL: SSLV3_ALERT_CERTIFICATE_UNKNOWN] sslv3 alert certificate unknown (_ssl.c:852)

 ### User Authentication
-**cfg/hasVIOLET.pwf** is a password file that stores ID and password pairs.
-An account management program is included called **hasVIOLET_account.py** to generate your own ID and password pairs into the password file.
+**HASviolet.pwf** is a password file that stores ID and password pairs.
+An account management program is included called **HASviolet_account.py** to generate your own ID and password pairs into the password file.
 Passwords are stored as hashes to protect them.
 The password file is pre-populated with three ID:Password pairs provided as examples only and should be immediately replaced using the account program.

 ### FAVICON.ICO
 An annoying thing all browsers do is look for a **FAVICON.ICO** file.
 The file is a small image icon  that some sites host and is displayed in your browser tab with  the title of the web page.
 I created one cause I go tired of seeing an error in the Browser inspect console while I was building the app.
 If you want to create your own FAVICON.ICO, easiest way is from the following website that generates them.